mdotstrange/NightmarePuppeteerPublic/MakeYourOwnShow.md

 * The title and light colors use html Hex colors get hex color codes [here](https://htmlcolorcodes.com/) paste them with the #
 * For multiple items like Scenes, LightColors, HeadNames etc
 *   * Add muliples separated by a comma with no spaces between them like this item1,item2,item3
+*   If you want to use Google text to speech api voices use the console command "GoogleTextToSpeechApiKey" and paste your api key, press space bar to leave a space then paste the api key